 Meet Lydia May Hann

-Meet Lydia May Hann, costume designer and textile artist who has been in residency at Velferden in April 2024!
+Meet Lydia May Hann, costume designer and textile artist in residency at Velferden in April 2024!

 During this period, she worked with wool from Norwegian wild sheep, donated by a local farmer from Sokndal.
 The wool from Norwegian wild sheep is considered "undesirable" and much of the wool sheared each year is discarded to rot or burned.